iam8uman/Hashnode-Blog-Backup/cliajfaki000209lb3r3y2woe.md

 * Make you blush and smile.

-* Give you the world you deserved
+* Give you the world you deserve.

 I will always treasure the memories we created, the conversations we had, and the special moments that made my heart warm.
 You have made a lasting impact on my life, and I am grateful for the happiness and inspiration you brought.